HoangDucTin/basic-api/README.md

 This section will provide you some simple ways and steps for using this library.
 ### Sample routing
 This library provides a simple routing method based on go-chi library.
-This sample routing provides users 2 self-built middlewares for set the request header with no-cache, and log out screen every request and response came to the server.
+This sample routing provides users 2 self-built middlewares for setting the request headers with no-cache, and log out screen every requests and responses came to the server in JSON format.
 You can initiate the routers as follow.
 ```go
 package main